DelgadilloPedro-FS/Spotify-api/README.md

 ## Getting Started

-This is a guide to getting a  dev enviroment setup
+This is a guide to getting dev enviroment setup

 ## Backend
 The backend of the project runs on port 3001 and is in a docker container so you just need to run